openui/design-system/docs/component-api.md

 # Open UI Global Design System Component API Guidelines

-This document outlines the APIU guidelines for the components that are part of the Open UI Global Design System (OUI).
+This document outlines the API guidelines for the components that are part of the Open UI Global Design System (OUI).
 Additional guidelines will be needed for the tooling and apps that support the components, as well as for any framework-specific implementations of OUI.

-## Principles for API guidelines

 - This is a living document and meant to reflect reality.
 When a question arises that is not covered, the guidelines should be updated with the new guidance.